sdss/python_template/docs/sphinx/index.md

    No
 🔄 Whether to create a venv and sync the project after creation using uv.
    Yes
+🐳 Create a GitHub workflow to build and push a Docker image to the GitHub Container Registry No

 Copying from template version 2.1.0.post5.dev0+39f02f1
     create  readthedocs.yml